Capaldi Research

 October 2022

 New collaborative review paper on my favorite type of basin, the broken kind.
 We highlighted the sedimentological, stratigraphic, and structural characteristics of these basins.
 With a emphasis on the suite of potential geologic preconditions and triggers that can lead to the development of broken foreland basins.
-Can find it at Earth Science Reviews
+You can find it at Earth Science Reviews

 Concept of tectonic inheritance in promoting intraplate deformation and development of broken foreland basins